Asymptotically Safe Starobinsky Inflation

-The main goal of this work is to study the Starobinsky model beyond the semiclassical level by considering quantum fluctuations in the gravity sector.
-In particular, we shall calculate the (non-perturbative) Renormalisation Group (RG) flow for the two couplings in the action (\ref{action:R^2}), namely Newton's `constant' $G$ and the $R^2$ coupling $b$.
-We will show that for this action, there exists a non--trivial UV fixed point under the RG, where $G$ is asymptotically safe and the $R^2$ coupling $b$ asymptotically free.
-The asymptotic freedom of the coupling $b$ turns out to be of great importance for a successful inflationary scenario in this context.
 We will further demonstrate that there naturally exist viable inflationary solutions along the RG flow from the UV to IR, in agreement with the {\it Planck} data.
-Notice that, in our analysis we will neglect a running cosmological constant in the action, as we are only interested in the original Starobinsky action ansatz.
-We will consider the inclusion of cosmological constant along with higher order curvature operators in a work to follow \cite{CRS-in-prog}.
+In our analysis we will neglect a running cosmological constant in the action, as we are only interested in the original Starobinsky action ansatz.
+We will consider the inclusion of the cosmological constant along with higher order curvature operators in a work to follow \cite{CRS-in-prog}.